-The range of chapters each exam covers is given in the course schedule, which can be found at the end of this syllabus.
-If the course schedule is adjusted from what appears at the end of this document, it will be posted to D2L and there will be an announcement made in class.
-Make sure to check D2L regularly to ensure that you have an up-to-date course schedule.
+The range of chapters each exam covers is given in the class schedule, which can be found at the end of this syllabus.
+If the class schedule is adjusted from what appears at the end of this document, it will be posted to D2L and there will be an announcement made in class.
+Make sure to check D2L regularly to ensure that you have an up-to-date class schedule.
 You will be responsible for knowing what chapters will be covered on an exam, and when it is.

 YOUR LOWEST EXAM GRADE WILL BE DROPPED.
 Thus only your three (3) highest test grades will be counted.
-Each of these three exams will count 15% toward your final grade, so a total of 45% of your final grade depends on your performance on exams.
 THERE WILL BE NO MAKE-UP EXAMS GIVEN.
-If you miss an exam, it will count as your dropped one.
+If you miss an exam, you will receive a zero for it, and it will be used as your dropped exam.
 Only under very special circumstances will there be any change to this policy-and in those cases, exceptions will be made ONLY when I am notified at least 24 hours prior to the scheduled exam time of a conflict.
+If you have ANY questions or concerns about this particular point, please come talk to me and get clarification BEFORE it is too late!

-Tests will consist of approximately 15 multiple choice questions and 1 open-ended problem, which I will design to be similar to example and practice problems done in class.
+Tests will consist of approximately 10-20 multiple choice questions and 1 open-ended problem, which I will design to be similar to example and practice problems done in class.
 A constant curve will be applied to an exam if the class average drops below 75% to increase it to this value.
 The scope of each test (with the exception of the final) is limited to the chapters listed in the class schedule below; however, even though earlier material is not explicitly tested it may still appear on an exam.
 You have been warned!